-(All Doctoral students must complete the form by February 6, 2009; this is optional for masters students.
+(All Doctoral students must complete the form by (date); this is optional for masters students.
 Electronic copies should be sent to your advisor and the Director of the IO Program).

-Industrial Organizational Psychology Program George Mason University Graduate Student Annual Report For Calendar Year \\\\\
+Industrial Organizational Psychology Program George Mason University Graduate Student Annual Report For Calendar Year

-Name Date Year entered pro gram A .dvisor instructions: Of and send one copy to your all items will apply copy of your vita to the your advisor and o y to every student; one copy to Lois Te trick by February 1 0, 2008.
+Name Date Year entered pro gram A dvisor instructions: of and send one copy to anot all items will apply copy of your vita to the your advisor and o y to every student; ne copy to Lois Te trick by February 1 0, 2008.
 Note that 1.
-Statement of curre ent research inter rests.
-2. Research activities worked on; b. which project; d. status of v subsequent research) research group or work products such person you worked as pilot work, data d with; c. your response collection, and an onsibilities in the alysis; plans for a.
+Statement of curre ent research inter ests.
+2. Research activities worked on; b. which project; d. status of v subsequent research) research group or work products such person you worked as pilot work, data d with; c. your response collection, and ana onsibilities in the alysis; plans for a.
 Project Title b.
 Collaborators c.
 Responsibilities d.
 Status of Work Products e.
 Plans for Subsequent Research 3.
-The single scientifi ic idea or researc h result that excite d you the most duri ng the last year.
+The single scientifi ic idea or researc h result that excited d you the most duri ng the last year.
 Scie entific Idea/ Research Result S

-4. Manuscripts submitted to journals and papers published (in chapters).
-Provide full citation in APA style indicating for those yet been accepted whether it is under review, revise and resubmresubmitted, in press.
-Manuscripts/Papers Submitted APA Style full Citation Review, Re Status g, Submitted, Under vise and Resubmit, r Another Journal, In shed 5.
-Conference submissions (including papers submitted to conference participation).
-For each submission, please provide the full citat whether it was submitted, accepted, or still under review.
-Submission APA Style full Citation including all authors Status Submitted, Under Review, Accepted 6.
-Conferences attended without presentations or other progr ram participatio n.
+4. Manuscripts submitted to journals and papers published (includant chapters).
+Provide full citation in APA style indicating for those may yet been accepted whether it is under review, revise and resubmit, resubmitted, in press. nanuscripts wh ich have not Manuscripts/Papers Submitted APA Style full Citation Review, Re Status g, Submitted, Under vise and Resubmit, r Another Journal, In shed 5.
+Conference submissions (including papers submitted to confere participation).
+For each submission, please provide the full citation whether it was submitted, accepted, or still under review. indicating Submission APA Style full Citation including all authors Status Submitted, Under Review, Accepted 6.
+Conferences attended without presentations or other program n participatio n.
 Conferences attended 7.
 Membership in scientific/professional societies: Scientific/Professional Society